phaser-can-do-this/cup-of-stars/README.md

 A Cup of stars, borrow from starbucks app
 -----------------------------------------

 one day, have coffee with wife.
 I noticed the starbucks APP had a very nice cup of stars to demonstrate the member level.
-So i decide to make this small demo
+So i decide to make this small demo.

+But the most important thing is to having coffee with the one you love